-Great News!
-TOSOH a chemistry analyzer company donated a piece of equipment to our program.
-They also flew a technical representative up from LA to bring the instrument up and make sure it was running appropriately for spring students.
-Did I already say DONATED because they believe in the good work of the program.
 With an increase in funding for instrumentation replacement, we are able to provide students with the skills they need for entry level jobs.
-This includes specimen entry with use of the LabDaq system purchased by Measure C money is now a staple of the chem lab.
+This includes specimen entry with use of the LabDag system purchased by Measure C money is now a staple of the chem lab.
 With SWI funds we will be able to purchase several pieces of equipment that needed replacement for the UA, Coagulation and Chemistry laboratories.
+This coming year the focus will be on Immunology and Immunohematology labs to upgrade their equipment.
 This is very helpful but only replaces dead or unsupported, outdated equipment.
 A budget that incorporates a continuous replacement plan for equipment is needed.
 Funding for new technological equipment must also be a consideration.
 We are hopeful that funding will continue at this pace so we will be able to evaluate the equipment needs on a yearly bases knowing that the need to replace dead, unsupported or new technologies has a permanent solution.

-A continual issue is; obtaining a certificate and/or degrees from the college.
+Obtaining a certificate and/or degrees from the college continues to be low.
 Most students come into the program with a degree and therefore only are qualified for a certificate.
-The state license is the needed certification for employment.
+The numbers for the Certificate of Achievement will increase as the paperwork is now handed out in the class room.
+The state license is the needed certification for employment and as such the students are not motivated to return to campus to complete all the necessary paperwork for the Certificate of Achievement-Advanced.
 There currently are too many barriers to obtain a certificate at the college.
 One specific barrier is the English language requirement; it is unclear what specifically is needed.
 This is very important to our program because many of our students have English as a second language.
+Employers want a student with "clear communication skills in English).
+It is unclear, how this can be accomplished.

-Many students are unaware or not able to negotiate the degreeworks website, many have completed requirements, but lack of good communication between the department, student and records there are misunderstandings as to what is needed to fulfill or complete the certification.
+Many students are unaware or not able to negotiate the degreeworks website, many have completed requirements, but lack of good communication between the department, student and records department as to the needed requirements to fulfill or complete the certification.
 The biology counselor, CTE dedicated person and the counselors are in place and a viable way to maximize use of all these tools is a goal.
-Finding the optimum time has been an issue because the MLT students do not qualify until their externship is completed (6 months later away from campus).
+Again, an administrative position or a dedicated coordinator, is needed.
+Finding the optimum time has been an issue because the MLT students do not qualify until their externship is completed (6 months later and they are away from campus at clinical training site).
 I am planning to implement a process where they can fill out the paperwork as part of their completion of externship package.
-Perhaps this will catch more students.